avcoder/comp2105-week03/presentationNotes.md

 - 1st example: here the transform has 2
 - 2nd example: has 3
 - try to imagine what will happen before I click it

+# Quiz 3

+- by forcing you to guess something you don't know that's a good form of deep learning